turbobabr/sketch-devtools/README.md

 ![HTML Escaping](https://raw.githubusercontent.com/turbobabr/sketch-devtools/master/docs/html_escaping.png)

+##### Console Framework

+If you plan to use HTML formatting in your logs a lot, there is a ready to use solution [Sketch DevTools: Console Framework](https://github.com/turbobabr/sketch-devtools-console).
+This small library is very similar to WebKit Console API and contains a lot of useful methods for Sketch specific logging, HTML formatting and convenient things like timers, counters, tags, etc.

 ### Jump to Code

 Console allows you to quickly open a file on certain line with your IDE of choice.
 Before using this feature you have to select an editor you are using for Sketch plugins development: